 Ted formerly was chair of the University of California, Irvine Foundation, is currently a member of its nominating committee and has served as chairman of the Chief Executive Roundtable at UC Irvine.
 Ted and his wife, Janice, established the Ted and Janice Smith Dean’s Chair in the Bren School of Information and Computer Science at UC Irvine in 2001.
 Ted chaired the Leadership Council for ICS and in 2002 he received the UC Irvine Medal, the university’s highest honor.
 He is a member of the Leadership Council of the Department of Education at UC Irvine.
 Ted was cited as engineering alumnus of the year in 1991 at University of Maryland, where he received his Bachelor of Science in engineering.
 He also did graduate work in computer science and business at UCLA.
 After receiving his university degree, he served two years as an Air Force officer in charge of a radar site on an island in the China Sea.

-Matthew Peterson, Ph.D., is Co-founder, Chief Operating Officer and Senior Scientist at the MIND Research Institute.
+Matthew Peterson, Ph.D., is Co-founder, Chief Executive Officer and Senior Scientist at the MIND Research Institute.
 Matthew oversees the Engineering Sales, Marketing, Development and Education Services activities for the organization.
 The creator of ST Math, Matthew leads a team in developing math learning environments that initially convey sophisticated concepts visually, rather than verbally, enabling students to gain a deep conceptual understanding of mathematics regardless of language proficiency.

 Matthew, who as a child struggled with traditional language-based instruction due to dyslexia, created MIND’s ST Math® software to enable students to learn math through his unique non-language-based visual approach.
 The revolutionary ST Math software has proven to raise students’ math scores on standardized tests and currently reaches over half a million students.